alban-read/M1-MICRO-FORTH/dumbint.md

 When stepping into LIMITed word, you can interact with local variables at the words level.

 When the word completes you will be back at level 0.

+These are expensive in the sense that they use a register and a pool of memory but should be as cheap to use as any other variable.
+I assumed clearing these would slow the interpreter down; it got randomly faster instead.